-The American Community Survey measures six disability types52:
+The American Community Survey measures six disability types41:

-- · Hearing Difficulty, deaf or having serious difficulty hearing. - Vision difficulty, blind or having serious difficulty seeing, even when wearing glasses. - Cognitive Difficulty because of a physical, mental, or emotional problem, having difficulty remembering, concentrating, or making decisions. - Ambulatory Difficulty, having serious difficulty walking or climbing stairs. - Self-care difficulty, having difficulty bathing or dressing. - Independent living difficulty, because of a physical, mental, or emotional problem, having difficulty doing errands alone such as visiting a doctor's office or shopping.
+- Hearing Difficulty, deaf or having serious difficulty hearing. - Vision difficulty, blind or having serious difficulty seeing, even when wearing glasses. - Cognitive Difficulty because of a physical, mental, or emotional problem, having difficulty remembering, concentrating, or making decisions. - Ambulatory Difficulty, having serious difficulty walking or climbing stairs. - Self-care difficulty, having difficulty bathing or dressing. - Independent living difficulty, because of a physical, mental, or emotional problem, having difficulty doing errands alone such as visiting a doctor's office or shopping.

-The figure below shows the number and percentage by County impacted by DR-43442017 and DR-43532018 impacted counties for noninstitutionalized populations.
-Trinity, Lake County has, and Shasta Counties have the highest percentage percentages of population persons with a disability at 20.1 percent, with the MID areas of .
-However, as Sonoma County at 12.1 percent and Ventura County at 10,9 percent.
+The figure below shows the number and percentage by County impacted by DR-4344 and DR-4353 for noninstitutionalized populations.
+Lake County has the highest percentage of population with a disability at 20.1 percent, with the MID areas of Sonoma County at 12.1 percent and Ventura County at 10,9 percent.
 As the Camp Fire in 2018 demonstrated, the elderly and persons with disabilities are some of the highest at-risk populations during wildfire events.